Pump Sizing in District Heating Networks

 Flow rate

-The nominal flow rate of the network pump results from the total heat load demand and the temperature spread between supply and return:
+The nominal flow rate of the network pump follows from the total heat load demand and the temperature spread between supply and return:

 V˙=Q˙networkρcp(TVLTRL)\dot{V} = \frac{\dot{Q}_{\text{network}}}{\rho \cdot c_p \cdot (T_{\text{VL}} - T_{\text{RL}})}